mongodb/docs/source/reference/mongod.rst

 .. option:: --fork

-   Enables a :term:`daemon` mode for :option:`mongod` which forces the process to the background.
+   Enables a :term:`daemon` mode for :program:`mongod` which forces the process to the background.
 This is the normal mode of operation, in production and production-like environments, but may *not* be desirable for testing.